JannekevanRooij/pdsnd_github/README.md

 ### Credits
 It's important to give proper credit.
 Add links to any repo that inspired you or blogposts you consulted.
+My mentor Mahmoud helped me when I couldn't find my assignment in the Udacity portal.
+He stayed calm while I was stressing about it.
+Thank you!